 The eaves are connected by internal galvanised steel inserts.
 The structure is made of European, hard pressed extruded structural aluminium, with connecting components CE Certified, hot dipped, structural grade corrosive resistant galvanised steel.

 The roof covering is a highly durable industrial grade, high gloss white, PVC coated polyester fabric - UV resistant and flame retardant according to: DIN 4102 B1, M2; BS 5438/7837; USA NFPA701.

 This material makes the structure capable of handling extreme high wind gusts, as well as extreme temperatures, such as what was required in the Pilbara.
 The material is also UV resistant, making it an all-round fitting solution for Chevron.

 Leaping the Hurdles

 NZ Temporary Structures offer a flexible solution to many different challenges facing mining operations.
-Using the LX Series structure allows for installation without a foundation, and the ability to remove the structure as necessary.
+Using the Cargo structure allows for installation without a foundation, and the ability to remove the structure as necessary.
 The durable material can protect equipment and operations from the harsh climate often encountered at Australia’s major mining sites, and the available accessories associated with the LX Series makes it possible to build a durable, multi-purpose structure.
-Chevron chose the LX Series structure because of its durability, flexibility, and variety of product options, and because they needed a bespoke solution delivered within a tight timeframe.
+Chevron chose the Cargo structure because of its durability, flexibility, and variety of product options, and because they needed a bespoke solution delivered within a tight timeframe.
 The entire project took just ten weeks to construct from start to finish.
-To learn more about the installation of LX Series structure that will meet the needs of your operations, contact NZTS today.
+To learn more about the installation of Cargo structure that will meet the needs of your operations, contact NZTS today.